JediChou/jedi-md-book/01-StudyNote/201912/SelfStudy-20191213.md

   * Use SQL Developer Web to Create Data Model
   * Create and Modify APEX Application
   * Jedi: Notes, Pls care about those contents.

+* Jedi: New Idea, Write a program to auto generate project file or schedule for team work.
+* Jedi: Actually, my first hobby is information security.